Protein-rich, low-fat greek yogurt Is a great food for diabetics

 Greek yogurt can also be used in recipes.
 Use plain Greek yogurt in place of sour cream on baked potatoes or in dips; blend in your favourite chopped fresh or dried herbs.

 You can also try this decadent-tasting dessert: Mix a teaspoon of honey and a handful of chopped walnuts into a single-serving size container of plain, non-fat Greek yogurt.
-If desired, add in a drop of your favourite extract, such as vanilla or almond, for extra flavour.
+If desired, add a drop of your favourite extracts, such as vanilla or almond, for extra flavour.
 This can give you a nice treat without all the carbs you'd get with ice cream or other foods.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.